Social Policy Association

 February 12, 2018 S-P-A-Administrator 0

 by Graham Room Who now reads Titmuss, TH Marshall and Tawney?
-It was through their writings that many of us came to social policy in the early days of the SPA.
-But do they still […]
+It was through their writings that many of us came to social policy in […]

 While Britons fight for better social policies, social policy academics are losing their radical edge.